rtx-on/rtx-explore/README.md

 * [Windows 10 October 2018 (17763) SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).
 Get the ISO and Mount it.

 # Building & Running
+1) Test that you can run all 3 samples
 * Choose one of the sample (HelloTriangle, Procedural, SimpleLighting) and Set as StartUp Project
 * Build and run in Debug/Release mode
+2) TBD